MatthewSchmelz/Webite-with-functioning-Arcade-and-Database-IT202/Project/Milestone2.md

 #### Make sure if the  **screenshot**  contains code that you have a relevant comment with your ucid, date, and explanation of what you're attempting, if not max grade for this item is 75%.
 #### Provide a Github URL to each **screenshot** you've uploaded with a caption
 > Screenshot: ![score saved](https://user-images.githubusercontent.com/113381682/207087651-fa6397b9-331c-4b9a-9558-c58521aac1ce.PNG)
+Shows the score has been saved, doesn't appear on the Rage pong game itself, but whenever the user leaves the page, like how a game saves progress when the user leaves.

 </ul>